janogale/reactjs/docs/README.md

 # Welcome To React JS Course

-You will learn this course React JS.
+You will learn in this course, React JS Library.
 This course is for beginners.

 ## PREREQUISITES